EdoardoBonetti/BLAga/_sources/intro.md

-# Welcome to BLAga documentation
+# Welcome to BLAga's documentation!

 BLAga is a C++ library for basic linear algebra operations.
 The library provides template classes **Vector** and **Matrix**